per1234/arduino-ci-script/README.md

 ##### `install_ide [IDE_VERSIONS]`
 ##### `install_ide [startVersion [endVersion]]`
-Install all versions of the Arduino IDE specified in the script file.
+Install version(s) of the Arduino IDE.
 If no arguments are supplied all IDE versions will be installed.
+I have defined all versions of the Arduino IDE that have a command line interface in the script for the sake of being complete but I really don't see much reason for testing with the 1.5.x versions of the Arduino IDE.
+Please only install the IDE versions you actually need for your test to avoid wasting Arduino's bandwidth.
+This will also result in the builds running faster.
 - Parameter(optional): **IDE_VERSIONS** - A list of the versions of the Arduino IDE you want installed, in order from oldest to newest. e.g. `'("1.6.5-r5" "1.6.9" "1.8.2")'`
   - Problematic IDE versions - Some older versions of the Arduino IDE have bugs or limitations that may cause problems if used with this script:
     - 1.5.1 and older - The command line interface was added in 1.5.2, thus no version older than that can be used.